opershai/camel-kafka-lost-messages-demo/README.md

 6. breakOnFirstError=true causes camel-route to reconnect and poll from the committed offset
 7. camel-route polls 5 messages: 2,3,4,5,6
 8. camel-route fails with processing message=2 second time
-9. *ACTUAL:* camel-route polls messages 7,8,9 - as result messages 3,4,5,6 are never processed
+9. *ACTUAL:* camel-route reconnects and polls messages 7,8,9 - as result messages 3,4,5,6 are never processed

 *EXPECTED:* camel-route should do the following on the step 9:
-- poll the same 5 messages again: 2,3,4,5,6
+- reconnect and poll the same 5 messages again: 2,3,4,5,6
 - process message=2 third time (the test is configured to succeed on the 3rd attempt)
-- continue with processing messages 3,4,5,6,7,8,9
+- continue with processing messages 3,4,5,6...